NorthArrowResearch/Program/docs/Technical_Reference/applying_theme.md

     * If you are using the default GitHub pages IO web address for your site then put the name of your repo in `baseurl`
 1. See the Updating your favicon section below.

+Here's a video that demonstrates these steps being performed on a clean repo that has not previously had a theme applied.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Dkrp_NCus_8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Updating a Site That's Already Themed